Date of Birth : 1924-01-12

 Biography Olivier Gendebien

 Olivir Gendebien was born in 1924 in a wealthy and patrician family.
-He served as a paratrooper towards the end of World War II and spent some years after the war working in Congo, a Belgian colony in Africa.
-The driving of the young Gendebien over the rough roads in Congo impressed Charles Fraikin who asked Gendebien about his intrest in rallying on his return to Europe.
+He served as a paratrooper towards the end of World War II.
+After the war, Gendebien spent some years working in Congo, a Belgian colony in Africa.
+The driving of the young Gendebien over the rough roads in Congo impressed Charles Fraikin.
+He asked Gendebien about his intrest in rallying on his return to Europe.

 During his race career Olivier Gendebien achieved 4 24H of Le Mans victories, 3 consecutive wins in the Tour de France, 3 in the Targa Florio, 1 in the Nurburgring 1000km, 2 in the Reims 12H and another 3 consecutive wins in the Sebring 12H.
+One of these victories at Sebring was in 1960, when he shared a car with Hans Herrmann and took home the first outright victory for Porsche at the airport in Florida.
 He teamed up with some of the great racers of that era like Hans Herrmann, Joakim Bonnier, Paul Frere, Herbert Linge, Edgar Barth and Graham Hill to name just a few.

-Married with three children, Gendebien’s wife pressured him to get out of the dangerous sport of automobile racing where more than two dozen of his competitors had died at the wheel.
+Married with three children, Olivier Gendebien’s wife pressured him to get out of the dangerous sport of automobile racing .
 At 38 years of age, in 1962 Olivier Gendebien retired following his fourth victory at Le Mans.
 Independently wealthy, and an avid skier, tennis player, and equestrian rider, he devoted the rest of his life to running a variety of businesses.
 In 1998 King Albert II awarded him the Belgian Order of the Crown.

 Olivier Gendebien died in 1998 at his home in Les Baux-de-Provence in southern France.